hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/weaver-dlt-interoperability.md

 2. Added new service in protos `relay/events` to make event subscription completely async in relay.
 3. Added new field in `EventMatcher`: `event_class_id`.
 5. Bump Relay version and Protos version to 1.4.0.
+6. (EDIT) Added event subscription api in fabric-sdk.
+7. (EDIT) Added sample command in fabric-cli to register for an event.

 Improvements:
 1. Moved all committed fabric-network artifacts to separate folder, which will be copied to `shared` folder during network start, and deleted when run `make clean`.